Traumatic Brain Injury and Post-Concussive Syndrome Lawyer

 The last thing that you want to confront after learning that your loved one has a debilitating condition is the legal complexity and financial hardship which arise after a Traumatic Brain Injury, including Post-Concussive Syndrome.
-The Law Office of John Tierney has experience successfully litigating these matters for over ten years.
+Our Tria Attorneys at Javerbaum Wurgaft Hicks Kahn Wikstrom & Sinins have decades of experience successfully litigating these matters.

-We continually represent clients throughout Morris County, Bergen County, Essex County, Somerset County, Passaic County, as well as the virtual entirety of Northern, New Jersey.
-Aggressive, accountable, vigilant, and with our clients’ aims always in sight, we intend to earn your trust.
-Please contact us at 973-588-3050.
+Javerbaum Wurgaft continually represents clients throughout Morris County, Bergen County, Essex County, Somerset County, Passaic County, as well as the virtual entirety of Northern, New Jersey and New York City venues.

 Contact Us For A Free Consultation at 973-379-4200.